robinduckett/lazee/README.md

     sudo apt-get install monit

-Create or modify the file `/etc/monit/conf.d/lazee`

 Copy the files in `/home/node/lazee/config/monit` to `/etc/monit/conf.d/`

-Modify the monit configuration file and add the following to the end of the file, before the line "include /etc/monit/conf.d/*"
+Modify the monit configuration file (`/etc/monit/monitrc`) and add the following to the end of the file, before the line "include /etc/monit/conf.d/*"

     set httpd port 2812 and